NakovD/Star-Wars-Fan-Site/README.md

 Just a stateless page with only HTML.
 Contains some data about me, what I like to do and about the site.<br/>
 **Register page**
 route: '/register';
 On this page users can register.
-They have to provide a password(at least 6 symbols),profileName and choose their side(it CAN be changed later) OR they can use their facebook to register and use the site.
+They have to provide a password(at least 6 symbols),profileName and choose their side(it CAN be changed later) OR they can use their facebook to register and use the site.<br/>
 **Note!** After successfully registering, users are automatically logged in.<br/>
 **Login page**
 route: '/login';
 Registered users can login here with their password and username.
-Or they can enter the site with Facebook.
+Or they can enter the site with Facebook.<br/>
 **Note!** If users aren't registered and click on continue with FB on this page, they will be registered automatically.<br/>
 #### Registered pages
 **Character's page**
 route: '/characters'
-Same as guest character's page.
+Same as guest character's page.<br/>
 **Note!** Authenticated users can also search for a character or factions in this page.<br/>
 **Single character details page**
 route: '/charDetails/:id'